Head games: Ben Simmons’ future uncertain after playoff flop | Times Leader

 Embiid rose to the level of one of the NBA’s elite players but again was hampered by an injury that slowed him in the postseason.
 He’s signed through the 2022-23 season but he’s eligible for a “super max” deal that could pay him $191 million from 2023 through 2027.
 Could the Sixers really risk tying up that much money in an injury-prone center who would be 33 by the end of that contract?

-Team president Daryl Morey gets his to shake up the Sixers.
+Team president Daryl Morey gets his first big offseason to shake up the Sixers.
 Standing pat isn’t an option and he’s set to talk this week about his vision for the offseason — and what that means for Simmons.